-As previously announced in early 2006, the Company made the decision to close its Chicago based pharmaceutical manufacturing facility and to pursue the outsourcing of the production of the injectable dental anesthetic products and the non-injectable Oraqix(R) products that were to be produced at the plant.
+As previously announced in early 2006, the Company made the decision to close its Chicago-based pharmaceutical manufacturing facility and to pursue the outsourcing of the production of the injectable dental anesthetic products and the non-injectable Oraqix(R) products that were to be produced at the plant.
 The Company expects that the decision to shut down the anesthetics manufacturing facility will immediately improve short and mid-term cash flows and eliminate the uncertainty concerning FDA approval of the facility.
-While the Company had supply disruptions in 2005 and anticipates some supply disruptions in 2006 in relation to the supply of the injectable dental anesthetic products, the Company currently has contract manufacturing relationships for the supply of the injectable dental anesthetic products for most of the markets served by the Company.
+While the Company has had supply disruptions in 2005 and the first half of 2006, and anticipates some supply disruptions in the future in relation to the supply of the injectable dental anesthetic products, the Company currently has contract manufacturing relationships for the supply of the injectable dental anesthetic products for most of the markets served by the Company.
 As there are a limited number of suppliers for the injectable dental anesthetic products sold by the Company, there can be no assurance that the Company will be able to obtain an adequate supply of its injectable dental anesthetic products in the future.
 The Company currently has supply agreements in place for the supply of the non-injectable Oraqix(R) products and has not experienced supply disruptions to date, nor does it anticipate supply disruptions of the Oraqix(R) products in the future.

 The Company is pursuing the sale of the facility and the machinery and equipment associated with the facility and has classified these assets as held for sale with the expectation that the assets will be sold within one year.
-These assets are included in "Prepaid expenses and other current assets" on the Unaudited Consolidated Condensed Balance Sheet as of March 31, 2006.
-Additionally, as a result of the decision to shut down the pharmaceutical manufacturing facility, during the quarter ended March 31, 2006, the Company recorded pre-tax charges of \$4.6 million for severance costs, contract termination costs and other restructuring costs associated with the closure of the facility (See also Note 8 to the Unaudited Consolidated Condensed Financial Statements).
-These charges are in addition to the pre-tax restructuring charges of \$2.3 million that were recorded in the fourth quarter of 2005 related to employee severance cost for which the Company was contractually obligated.
-The Company expects pre-tax restructuring charges in the range of \$3 million to \$5 million for the remainder of 2006, most of which will be incurred in the second quarter with the remaining costs being incurred in the third and fourth quarters or until the assets are sold.
+These assets are included in "Prepaid expenses and other current assets" on the Unaudited Consolidated Condensed Balance Sheet as of June 30, 2006.
+Additionally, as a result of the decision to shut down the pharmaceutical manufacturing facility, during the six months ended June 30, 2006, the Company recorded pre-tax charges of \$6.5 million for severance costs, contract termination costs and other restructuring costs associated with the closure of the facility (See also Note 8 to the Unaudited Consolidated Condensed Financial Statements).
+These charges are in addition to the restructuring charges of \$2.3 million that were recorded in the fourth quarter of 2005 related to employee severance cost for which the Company was contractually obligated.
+The Company expects pre-tax restructuring charges in the range of \$1 million to \$3 million for the remainder of 2006, which will be incurred evenly throughout the second half of the year or until the assets are sold.
 These costs are primarily related to additional contract termination costs, severance costs and utility costs during the shut down period.

-RESULTS OF OPERATIONS, QUARTER ENDED MARCH 31, 2006 COMPARED TO QUARTER ENDED MARCH 31, 2005
+RESULTS OF OPERATIONS, QUARTER ENDED JUNE 30, 2006 COMPARED TO QUARTER ENDED JUNE 30, 2005